Bounded dissipation law and profiles of turbulent velocity moments in wall flows: Introduction

-The theoretical underpinnings of both results are not fool-proof (see below for more comments), so reliance has to be placed on the agreement with empirical results while deciding the relative merits of the models.
-Comparison of {low-order} moments in the available data range is ambiguous in some instances---though an independent assessment \cite{nagib2024utilizing}, besides our own \cite{CS2021JFM,CS2022JFM,CS2023JFM}, documents support for the {bounded} law over the attached eddy results--- so a detailed consideration of high-order moments is essential.
-Here, we consider the wall-normal profiles of high-order velocity fluctuation moments, make detailed data comparisons for the two formulations and provide a few general conclusions.
-This is the purpose of this Letter.
+The underpinnings of both models are not foolproof at present (see below for more comments), so agreement with empirical results is a more solid basis for deciding the relative merits of the models.
+It has been pointed out, rightly, that the available Reynolds number range is not adequate to make definitive claims in favor of one model or the other: comparison of only velocity variances in the available data range is ambiguous in some instances---though independent assessments \citep{nagib2024utilizing,Pirozzoli2024}, besides our own \citep{CS2021JFM,CS2022JFM,CS2023JFM}, document support for the bounded law over the attached eddy results.
+Thus, a detailed consideration of high-order velocity moments is essential.
+Here, we consider not only high-order moments but also the wall-normal profiles of such moments up to order 10, and make detailed data comparisons for the two formulations.
+We show that the bounded dissipation model is better supported by the data, and follow it up with some general conclusions.
+This defines the scope of this article.